RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab03.md

 ---
 # Jenkins and OpenShift

 Jenkins can be integrated with OpenShift in 3 ways.
-Today, you'll be working with a containerized Jenkins Server that's fully integrated with OpenShift
+Today, you'll be working with a containerized Jenkins Server that's fully integrated with OpenShift.

 <img src="../images/jenkins_integrated.png" width="900" />